Financial Aid Forms

 Declaration of Non-Filing Status Form

 Financial Aid processes follows the Internal Revenue Service's (IRS) "Who Should File" guidelines and tables that are provided by the IRS each tax year.
-If a student (spouse or parent) declares themselves "non-filers" review of this form may be requested and document required to verify exemption to this regulation.
+If an independent student, spouse, or parent declares themselves "non-filers" review of this form may be requested and document required to verify exemption to this regulation.
 If the family does not meet an "exemption" status they may be required to file their Federal return(s) before the financial aid process can be completed.